bbasil2012/SSLAC16/README.md

-# SSLAC16
+# ￼SSLAC16

-16-channel PWM controller entry for the aquarium LED light

-￼What you need:

-1. ESP8266 board
-￼￼2.
-PWM PCA9685 board
-3. The real-time PCF8563 board (optional)
-￼￼4.
-DS18x20 (optional)

-What's the result:
+Simple&Smart LED Aquarium Controller 16 channels
+control over Wi-Fi via WEB interface.

+Why is simple:
+For the full functionality you need only 2 component and 5 wires.
+No need to learn any programming language for micro-controllers.
+No need to install on your computer any big and fat development environment, compile the source code, fix it etc.
+The necessary components are easily accessible.

+Why smart:
-1.16 channels of 12-bit control (4096 steps) with a frequency of 50 - 1500Hz (can be
+1. 16 control channels.
+Dimming 12 bits (4096 steps) with a frequency from 50 to 1500Hz.
-customized)

-2. Each channel has independent settings, to set the time for the sunrise/day/sunset/ night.
+2. Each channel has individual settings 4 time points: start of the Sunrise, start of the Day (maximum mode), start of the Sunset, start of the Night (minimum mode)

-3. Each channel has individual adjustment of the PWM value for the day / night.
+3. For each channel individual setting fro  ​​dimming values of the Day and Night mode, the values ​​in transient conditions (sunrise / sunset) calculated by the controller itself.
-PWM value for sunrise / sunset are calculated automatically.

-4. Each channel may be associated with one of the sensors DS18x20.
-In this case, the PWM value of this channel will be calculated based on readings of the temperature sensor.
-Any temperature sensor can be attached to any channels.

-5. Each channel can have individual settings for inverting the PWM signal.

-6.Emergency light - all channels are set using the maximum value.
-Activated by pressing «flash» button module esp8266.
-Deactivated by pressing again.

-7. WEB management interface.
+4. Each channel can be configured Inverse mode - convenient when using LED drivers with different type of dimming.
+5. In addition to the standard mode of operation channel, there is a possibility of the channel defined as a controlled fan cooling and "snap" them to any or temperature sensor.
+Number of temperature sensors up to 8.
+In this case, each sensor can be "linked" with any number of channels.
+6. Each channel and each temperature sensor may have their own name (16 characters maximum) This allows you to remove the need to remember a channel number which corresponds to.
+You can simply write: Warm_white, Sump_fan etc.
+Likewise, you can give the names of the temperature sensor: T_LedModule1, T_MainTank etc.
+And relate them to one-to-another only by their own names.
+The controller itself can also have its own name: 1st_Room_control.
+7. "Emergency light" - when suddenly the night you need to turn on the light in the aquarium - press the "flash" on the module ESP forcibly convert all channels into daily (maximum) mode.
+Pressing the button disables.

-8. The ability to create and upload their own HTML pages management interface.
+8. You can create and upload their own HTML pages for management

-9. WIFI Access Point, and both WIFI Station
+9. Experimental (use with caution) function for firmware and  file system image upgrade "on the air".
+Now there is no need to connect the computer cable to the controller for the upgrade - it can be done from the Web interface allowing commando download the appropriate file.
+(This feature is not available for modules with a capacity of flash memory 512kb)
+10. The module works as both a client and a WiFi network as the "access point" - that is, it can be connected to an existing Wi-Fi network and can connect to it from any device.
+11. Coming soon: master/slave mode for multiple controllers.

+What you need to purchase:
+1. The module based ESP8266, recommend NodeMCU.
+2. Module on PCA9685.
+3. The power supply - will suit any battery charger from the mobile phone 5V and 300mA.
+4. Optional: module "Real Time Clock" on the  PCF8563.
+(Support for DS1307 RTC also have but I do not recommend to use it)
+5. Optional: temperature sensors type DS18x20.

 How to flashing firmware in ESP8266:
 1. read the notes and hints on connecting to a computer ESP8266 https://